PacosLelouch/MeshDeformUnity/readme.md

 5. Set 30 to the `Iterations`, for example.
+For this model, modify the `Adjacency Matching Vertex Tolerance`.
 Then click the `Play` button, and switch to the `Scene` view.
 Expand the skeleton in the `Hierarchy` window and you can select which joint to edit.